argouml-tigris-org/argopdf/src/README.txt

 ArgoPDF is a pdf report generation tool for ArgoUML.
 All info about ArgoPDF you can find by visiting http://argopdf.tigris.org

-To work with ArgoPDF in ArgoUML just put argopdf.jar file in ext directory, itext-2.0.2.jar file to the same folder where argouml.jar file is situated and run/restart application.
+To work with ArgoPDF in ArgoUML just put argopdf.jar and itext-2.0.2.jar files in ext directory and run/restart application.

 ArgoPDF requires at least a JRE 1.5.
 Please let us know if you experience any JDK related problems.